FreezeLuiz/CTF-Writeups/Misc/sector443ctf-CAN_Y0u_GetInto_MyC@r.md

 ## Description:

-...No image :'(
+...No picture of the description :'(

-From the description we get a `pcap` file, and a silly drawn graph where one axis was `speed` of a car and the other axis was `time`:
+From the description, we got a `pcap` file and a silly drawn graph where one axis was the `speed` of a car and the other axis was `time`:

 ![img](https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Misc/images/sector443/iot-graph.PNG "Silly graph")